Sign up for Hasura Newsletter

 New to GraphQL?
 Check out the Introduction to GraphQL tutorial to learn the core concepts quickly.

-• You will learn how to create a GraphQL server with Node.js.
+• You will learn how to create a GraphQL server with Node.js and why you actually shouldn't.

-• If you have an existing GraphQL API with Node.js, you can integrate it with Hasura as a Remote Schema to get a unified GraphQL API.
+• If you have an existing GraphQL API with Node.js, you can integrate it with Hasura as a Remote Schema to get a unified GraphQL API or supergraph.

 • If you have an existing REST API with Node.js, you can transform that declaratively to GraphQL without writing any code using Hasura REST Connectors.